Wizards take a beating from the woeful Pelicans to open a four-game road trip

 Bertans returns

-Bertans played for the first time since spraining his ankle Nov.
+Bertans played for the first time since he sprained his ankle Nov.
 1 in Atlanta, an injury that he said turned his left foot “rainbow-colored” for a significant amount of time.
-Coach Wes Unseld Jr. expanded his rotation to 11 players while working Bertans in (and bumping rookie Corey Kispert from the primary group); the 6-foot-10 Latvian played 19 minutes.
+Unseld expanded his rotation to 11 players while working Bertans in (and bumping rookie Corey Kispert from the primary group); the 6-foot-10 Latvian played 19 minutes.

 He helped create looks for Washington but had a woeful shooting night, going 1 for 9 from three-point range for three points while committing four fouls.